sebastian-dv/cse15l-lab-report-5/index.md

 # Going Back to Lab Report 3 #

 When I did lab report 3, I researched the `grep` command and its options.
 This time, I'm going to research the `find` command and find some of its useful options that can further the command's efficiency in certain situations.
+I really liked this lab report because I felt like I learned a lot about how to use the terminal and a lot about options since I would get side tracked looking at other options and how they could be used.
+I thought it was a lot of fun to finally be able to look at commands and understand what they did since I know what the command itself and the options do.
+The way I did it during lab report 3 was to simply look up the command, followed by the words "options terminal".
+I then looked for the commands that seemed the most useful and most applicable to the directory I was working with.
+I know I would go through each command and try to find a practical use for each of them, the most practical I would write about in the report.

 **The options for this command were all found on these websites: [1](https://www.geeksforgeeks.org/find-command-in-linux-with-examples/), [2](https://linuxize.com/post/how-to-find-files-in-linux-using-the-command-line/), [3](https://www.computerhope.com/unix/ufind.htm)